msDikshaGarg/Python-100-days-of-code/Programs/74_LEGO_dataset/README.md

 # LEGO Data Analysis

-This is an analysis of the [LEGO dataset](https://www.kaggle.com/datasets/rtatman/lego-database?select=colors.csv)
+This is an analysis of the [LEGO dataset](https://rebrickable.com/downloads/) by Rebrickable.

 ![lego](../../GIFs/lego-batman.gif)